Bariatric Surgery: Lasting Results, Healthier Future

 Book a Consultation

-Hear directly from patients whose lives have been transformed through Dr. Nguyen's surgical expertise and compassionate care.
-Their success stories inspire our work every day.
+Hear directly from San Jose area patients whose lives have been transformed through Dr. Nguyen's surgical expertise, advanced surgical techniques, and compassionate patient care.
+Their weight loss success stories and surgical recovery experiences inspire our work every day and demonstrate our commitment to exceptional patient outcomes.

 Crystal S. smiling one year after gastric sleeve surgery